leapooh/dao-proposals/Pooh_Marketing_Proposal-V1.1.md

 ### Monitoring and Adjustment:
 - Continuous monitoring of campaign performance through views, clicks, and trading volume.
-- Weekly review meetings to assess progress and make necessary adjustments to the strategy.

 ## Summary:
 This proposal allocates $14,000 from the $50,000 total funds for a strategic marketing effort on Dextools and Dexscreener.
 The campaign is designed to significantly increase visibility, trader engagement, and market strength for $POOH, leveraging the platforms where potential investors are actively looking for investment opportunities.
 This initial investment represents 28% of the available funds, aiming to kickstart growth with the possibility of scaling marketing efforts based on the campaign's success.